andrewchambers/bupstash/README.md

-# archivist
+# bupstash

-archivist is a secure data store for uses ranging from business critical data archiving, to small scale personal data collections.
+bupstash is a secure data store for uses ranging from business critical data archiving, to small scale personal data collections.

 Some key features: